djradon/public-notes/user.Eva-Thomas.md

 ---
 id: oSjQJHBKTGQYYgUnKHjo0
 title: Eva-Thomas
+desc: >-
-desc: 'Aspiring learner, passionate about physics, math and the world in between, writing about personal experiences, sharing inspiring discoveries'
+  Aspiring learner, passionate about physics, math and the world in between, writing about personal experiences, sharing inspiring discoveries
 updated: 1637403860666
 created: 1637403842521
 ---